TheWalruzz/godot-sx/README.md

 ## Installation
 * Copy `addons/signal_extensions` directory to the `/addons/` directory in your project
-* In your Project Settings, go to Plugins tab and enable `SignalExtensions` plugin.
 * You're done!
-You can now access `Sx` singleton in your code!
+You now have access to static Sx class!

 ## Basic usage